dd9jn/rfc4880bis/crypto-refresh.md

 Adding a new S2K specifier MUST be done through the SPECIFICATION REQUIRED method, as described in {{RFC8126}}.

 IANA should add a column "Generate?" to the S2K type registry, with initial values taken from {{s2k-types}}.

-## Packet {#iana-packet-types}

-Major new features of OpenPGP are defined through new packet types.
-This specification creates a registry of packet types.
-The registry includes the packet type, the name of the packet, and a reference to the defining specification.
-The initial values for this registry can be found in {{packet-tags}}.
-Adding a new packet type MUST be done through the RFC REQUIRED method, as described in {{RFC8126}}.

 ### User Attribute Subpackets